 The Siege of Kenilworth Castle

-How Henry III’s assault on Kenilworth Castle, which began on 25 June 1266, turned into the longest siege in English medieval history.
+How Henry III’s assault on Kenilworth Castle, which began on 25 June 1266, turned into one of the longest sieges in English medieval history.

 WAR WITH THE BARONS